In the month focusing on relationships, it’s personal service from Gerry Brown.

 But this isn’t such a revolutionary idea.
 A recent survey from Software Advice, a website that provides information on customer support software, is a great illustration of the fact that most customers would prefer not to engage with agents who sounded as if they were reading from a script.
 Their survey – What Customers Really Think About Your Call Center Script, had a lead-off question which really hit the nail on the head when it asked, “Does it improve your call experience when the customer service agent doesn’t sound like they’re reading from a script?”
 The response was a resounding 69% who said their customer service experience is improved when the agent doesn’t sound like they are reading from a script.

 The survey was very enlightening and went on to focus on a number of other strategies.
 It discovered that using some very basic, and very human, unscripted, natural responses such as “please” and “thank you” were vastly more effective in building empathy, consistency and understanding into the interactions.
 And the reason for this seems equally simple.
 When agents say “please” and “thank you,” they are not reading those words directly from a script.
 They’re saying them naturally.
-They fit into the dialog just like they do in normal, everyday conversation, and the inflection and tone of the words is exactly how it should be.
+They fit into the dialogue just like they do in normal, everyday conversation and the inflexion and tone of the words are exactly how it should be.

 I realize that many organizations have legal and regulatory statements that need to be covered.
 But I’ve worked with many organizations who have found innovative and natural ways to introduce these into the conversation, and meet their commitments, without reducing the customer to tears.